-The damage on the hard disk of any computer can be disastrous, especially if they are the only media where we have copies of family photos, our collection of music or even worse, the result of many hours of work or study.
-Although we have a habit of making weekly backup, it is possible to forget just last week that our hard drive decides to die or that we are victims of a virus attack.
+The damage on the hard disk of any computer can be disastrous, especially if it is the only media where we have copies of family photos, our collection of music or even worse, the result of many hours of work or study.
+Although most people are in the habit of making weekly backups, it is possible to occassionally forget tohe boring but very important, back up.
+Computers have a way of attracting problems, when we least expect them.

 The first thing to do, is not lose your temper and to evaluate what the extent of the problem is and then ponder all of the various solutions available.
 Another option is to do nothing, if you are not sure what you’re doing.